-- Transition the approval process for most special use permits from the Zoning Board of Appeals to a more administrative process, streamlining the process to reduce costs and delays while maintaining oversight where necessary. - Streamline documents that must be submitted to obtain a special use permit, eliminating a one-size-fits-all approach. - When hearings are needed, eliminate the requirement for expert witnesses to be present at Zoning Board of Appeal hearings when they are not needed. - Eliminate the requirement for special use permit applications to be notarized. - Eliminate the onerous notice-by-mail requirements for most special use permits in certain circumstances.
-Rely on a posted notice at the property and in common areas of condominiums or commercial properties.
+- Eliminate the need for most special use permits to be approved by the Zoning Board of Appeals because the hearing process is costly, causes unreasonable delays, and is unnecessary in most situations. - Streamline documents that must be submitted to obtain a special use permit, eliminating a one-size-fits-all approach. - When hearings are needed, eliminate the requirement for expert witnesses to be present at Zoning Board of Appeal hearings when they are not needed. - Eliminate the requirement for special use permit applications to be notarized. - Eliminate the onerous notice-by-mail requirements for most special use permits in certain circumstances.
+Rely on a posted notice at the property and in common areas of condominiums or commercial properties. - Reduce the cost of a special use permit for businesses with 50 or fewer employees from \$1000 to \$500.